-Internal resistance control (abbr.
-CR) of power supplies is the simulation of a virtual internal resistor which is in series to the voltage source and thus also in series to the load.
-According to Ohm's law, this causes a voltage drop which will result in a difference between the adjusted output voltage and the actual output voltage.
-This will work in constant current mode as well as in constant power mode, but here the output voltage will differ even more from the adjusted voltage, because then constant voltage isn't active.
+Internal resistance regulation or constant resistance mode (short: CR) of a power supply is the result of the simulation of a virtual internal resistor which is in series to the voltage source and thus also in series to the load.
+According to Ohm's law, this causes a voltage drop, which will result in a difference between adjusted output voltage and actual output voltage.
+This will work in constant current mode (CC) as well as in constant power (CP) mode, but in CP the output voltage will differ even more from the adjusted voltage, because then constant voltage (CV) mode isn't active.

 The adjustable resistance range of a particular model is given in the technical specifications.
-The voltage setting in dependency of the resistance set value and the output current is done by calculation of a fast FPGA microcontroller, being only a little slower than other controllers inside the control circuit.
+The voltage regulation in dependency of the resistance set value and the output current is done by calculation in a fast ARM controller, being only a little slower than other controllers inside the control circuit.
 Clarification: